Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 I once made a joke saying that I'll reach a break-even point for the time investment that I made if I write code until 80.
 That's an exaggeration but it'll take a long time if I only calculate the saved seconds to recover the time investment.

-But, [we automate things not to save time but to save mental energy](https://www.johndcook.com/blog/2015/12/22/automate-to-save-mental-energy-not-time/).
-I can try many more things with the same time and energy, and that significantly reduces problem-solving time.
+The point is that [we automate things not to save time but to save mental energy](https://www.johndcook.com/blog/2015/12/22/automate-to-save-mental-energy-not-time/); I can try more things with the same time and energy, which reduces problem-solving time.

 And, I'm going to write code until after 80 anyway.

 #### Using vim as a File Manager with `fzf` and `nvim-tree`

-I've tried file managers like [ranger](https://github.com/ranger/ranger) and [lf](https://github.com/gokcehan/lf) but I ended up not using them due to small issues.
+I've tried file managers like [ranger](https://github.com/ranger/ranger) and [lf](https://github.com/gokcehan/lf) but I ended up not using them due to a few issues.

 After I started using vim as a file manager with [fzf](https://github.com/junegunn/fzf.vim) and [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua), I realized that this is the file manager that I've been looking for.
 I can move around and search for tens of projects easily.